 Most stores open around 9 to 10 pm and it gets busy quickly.
 So I recommend with a start early in the morning before all the other tourists come and it gets even more hectic.

 You can buy souvenirs, clothes (including Arabian clothes), gold, spices, rugs and al kind of stuff actually.
 The prices are much better than in the malls (especially for souvenirs) and if you are about to buy something, then do it here.

 If you buy something you must haggle – it is part of shopping in this area and actually it can be fun if you do it n a nice way.

 Tip: I love this area, but as a solo traveler it can be difficult.
 There are stares, there will be shop owners who approach you and so on.
 It is safe, no need to worry but it can be tiring.
 I recommend wearing less revealing clothes if you want to avoid it.

-From there you can walk towards the abra station of Deira Gold Souk and get to the other side (Bur Dubai) by taking and Abra (water taxi).
+You can walk towards the abra station of Deira Gold Souk and get to the other side (Bur Dubai) by taking and abra (water taxi).

 It just costs a few cents and is a nice way (and cheapest way) to get to the other side where you can continue your travel.
 You can also have the whole abra to yourself for 5€.
 This allows great photo opportunities with no one else in the picture but if you make it to the front of the abra you can take good pictures even with other people on the boat.

 In Bur Dubai are some museums and another souk where you find more spices, gold, and other things (including souvenirs, rugs, and clothes).

 Of course, you can spend a whole day exploring this part of Dubai but if you only have 2 days in Dubai, I recommend planning in 2-5 hours for seeing these two parts of Dubai.